 Our order arrived in a timely manner and was packaged beautifully.
 They also included a stack of vellum sheets to slip inside the cards to help prevent ink transfer during postal handling.
 The envelope liners did require assembly, but the hubby and I just set aside a couple of evenings to stick them inside the envelopes and write personal notes in the cards.
 It was a satisfying and meditative ritual, and we loved doing it together while reminiscing on the past year and sipping merlot.

 If holiday cards are on your to-do list but you haven’t gotten around to sending them yet, I’m thrilled to offer you a chance to win one of three $100 gift credits to Minted so you can design a custom card of your own.
 The credits can also be used on any product on their site, including announcements, invitations, and art.
 (And if you’re worried about getting your cards on time, here’s their holiday delivery schedule.)

 To win one of three $100 gift credits to Minted:

 This post is brought to you by Minted.
-Thank you for supporting the brands that support Garden Betty.
+Thank you for supporting the sponsors that support Garden Betty.